Gankare/portfolio/VR_Party/README.md

 ---

 #### *Moon map*
 For this map I created a little universe around the moon with the planet models.
 I also used postprocessing on this map prefab to make it feel more like you are in space.
-If you have seen this map on the gameplay Gifs, the post processing was of on those Gifs.
+If you have seen this map on the gameplay Gifs above, the post processing was of on those Gifs.
 The images below displays how it looks when postprocessing is on.

+I also added a rotation script to all the planets with a adjustable speed, so they rotate a different speeds making it feel like the enviroment is more alive.

 The map and models I got from the artists:
 <table>